Access full report

 A mature ROI mindset moves beyond justifying costs to focus on ensuring maximum impact, so that each product sensibly contributes to outcomes such as compliance, efficiency, decision pace, or growth.

-Strategic ROI measurement of data products is the cog that transforms data from an undefined cost into a robust, competitive asset that’s not just embedded in activity, but in measurable business value.
+Strategic roi data analytics is the cog that transforms data from an undefined cost into a robust, competitive asset: one embedded not just in activity, but in measurable, accountable business value.